genesiscommunitysuccess/docs/docs/03_server/10_integration/08_data-pipeline/03_advanced.md

 ## Declaring multiple pipelines

-You may declare multiple pipelines in the same kts file.
+You may declare multiple pipelines in the same .kts file.
 All sources should be placed within a single `pipelines` block.

 ```kotlin
 pipelines {